adorsys/datasafe/README.md

 # General information
-Datasafe is a cross-platform library that allows to sharing and storing user data and documents securely.
+Datasafe is a cross-platform library that allows sharing and storing data and documents securely.
 This is achieved using **CMS-envelopes** for symmetric and asymmetric encryption.
 Symmetric encryption is used for private files.
  Asymmetric encryption is used file sharing.